Test UltiHash

 Alternatively, you can download one of these datasets from Kaggle:

-Images of climate data
+TIFF images of climate data

 Remember to unzip your test dataset if you download it from Kaggle.